What is VeChain (VET)? A beginner’s guide

 VeChain team and history

 Founded in 2015, VeChain is one of the older players in the blockchain industry.
 With offices in China, France, Singapore and Japan, VeChain first started life as a subsidiary of BitSe, one of China's biggest blockchain companies at the time.

 The project is also backed by the VeChain Foundation, which was established in Singapore in July 2017 as a non-profit organisation.
-CEO Sunny Lu has more than a decade’s experience as an IT executive in Fortune 500 companies, while CFO Jay Zhang has over 14 years’ experience as a senior manager with PwC and Deloitte.
+CEO Sunny Lu has more than a decade's experience as an IT executive in Fortune 500 companies, while CFO Jay Zhang has over 14 years of experience as a senior manager with PwC and Deloitte.

 VeChain has lined up several partnerships to help drive future growth and adoption, including agreements with:

 - PwC.
 In May 2017, VeChain became a portfolio company of PwC's incubation programme "to accelerate the application of blockchain in Hong Kong and South East Asia markets".
 VeChain has been able to utilise PwC's global network and reach a more extensive list of industries.

 - DNV GL.
-January 2018 saw the announcement of VeChain’s partnership with certification service provider DNV GL.
+January 2018 saw the announcement of VeChain's partnership with certification service provider DNV GL.
 DNV provides VeChain-powered services to its customers.

 - Fanghuwang.
 Also announced in January 2018, this partnership with SME property mortgage-focused lender Fanghuwang is designed to help the latter more effectively collect, manage and use client data.